Watching, Reasoning, and Searching: A Video Deep Research Benchmark on Open Web for Agentic Video Reasoning: Video Deep Research

 \subsubsection{Human Testing}

 To verify the correctness of annotated questions and characterize their difficulty, we adopt a human evaluation protocol with five independent participants solving the tasks in a blind manner.
-For each sample $i$, five subjects independently produce answers under the condition that they can only access the annotated video and the textual question, without being given any reference answers, forming the answer set $\{a_{i1}, \ldots, a_{i5}\}$.
+For each sample $i$, five subjects independently produce answers with access to the annotated video, the textual question, and autonomous web search, but without being given any reference answers, forming the answer set $\{a_{i1}, \ldots, a_{i5}\}$.
 Subjects are required to complete the task in a browser environment and must, for each question, submit a final answer obtained via video browsing and autonomous web search.
-This process serves two purposes: \ding{182} to validate the solvability of the questions and the correctness of the annotations under conditions close to real-world usage; and \ding{183} to provide empirical evidence for subsequent difficulty stratification and estimation of the human upper bound.
+This process serves two purposes: \ding{182} to validate the solvability of the questions and the correctness of the annotations under conditions close to real-world usage; and \ding{183} to provide empirical evidence for subsequent difficulty stratification and estimation of the human reference performance.

 \paragraph{Difficulty.} To quantify question difficulty at the sample level, we define the difficulty score of sample $i$ based on the human success rate from the five-subject blind evaluation:

 where $a_{ij}$ denotes the answer provided by the $j$-th subject for sample $i$, $A_i$ is the gold answer for that sample, and $\mathbf{1}[\cdot]$ is the indicator function (1 if the prediction is semantically equivalent to the gold answer, and 0 otherwise).
 We treat the distribution of $\{s_i\}$ as a proxy for question difficulty and stratify samples by the number of correct human answers: if only 0--1 out of 5 subjects answer correctly, the sample is labeled \textit{High}; if 2--3 subjects answer correctly, it is labeled \textit{Mid}; and if 4--5 subjects answer correctly, it is labeled \textit{Low}.
 This difficulty partition is used in subsequent experiments to analyze how different models perform across human difficulty levels. \autoref{fig:vdr_human}(a) shows the distribution of samples across three difficulty levels.